DanielFGray/razzle-graphile/README.md

 yarn start
 ```

-the setup script will generate an `.env` file, launch a postgres container via `docker-compose` and run
+the setup script will generate an `.env` file, launch a postgres container via `docker-compose` and run migrations

+## credits

+a good chunk of this is ~~stolen~~ borrowed from [graphile/starter](https://github.com/graphile/starter), ive just tried to make it work with razzle and apollo v3